prnthp/experiment-structures/README.md

 *If you are looking for a framework that does it all: UI, data logging, structured sessions, analysis, etc. - look at [UXF](https://github.com/immersivecognition/unity-experiment-framework) or [Psychopy](https://psychopy.org/)! (also, if you need millisecond accuracy, look away, Unity is not designed for that stuff!)*

 But if you're like me, who likes to implement stuff in their own way, this might be for you!
 This works best if you already have a "game" in Unity and want a way to control progression in a repeated fashion.
-I usually build my experiments as a "minigame" first and then tack on Experiment Structures afterwards to control the flow.
+I usually build my experiments as a "minigame" first and then tack on Bricklayer afterwards to control the flow.

-### Publications that have used earlier versions of Experiment Structures:
+### Publications that have used earlier versions of Bricklayer

 I started this around 2019, and have been adding new features along the way.